Introduction to optimization methods for training SciML models: Accelerated and adaptive stochastic gradient methods

+The convergence theory for Adam is more involved.
+Even for convex problems, the original Adam scheme can fail to converge~\cite{reddi2019convergence}, as aggressive decay of the second-moment estimate can discard useful historical gradient information.
+Modern variants exist, such as AMSGrad~\cite{reddi2019convergence}, which enjoy convergence guarantees but tend to underperform Adam empirically.
+Despite its incomplete theoretical foundation, Adam remains one of the most effective and widely used optimizers in practice.

-\paragraph{Numerical example \# 4:} We now empirically compare the performance of SGD, NAG, AdaGrad, and Adam on the same logistic-regression problem as considered in Section~\ref{sec:example_code}.
-All methods are run in the full-batch regime ($|\pazocal{I}_k| = 6000$), ensuring that differences in convergence arise solely from the update rule rather than stochastic sampling effects.
-Step sizes are chosen to guarantee stable behaviour: SGD and NAG use a small step size $\alpha_k = 10^{-4}$, whereas AdaGrad and Adam employ significantly larger values $\alpha_k = 10^{-2}$.
+\begin{num_example}{\textbf{\emph{SGD, NAG, AdaGrad and Adam.}}} We now empirically compare the performance of SGD, NAG, AdaGrad, and Adam, on the same logistic-regression problem as considered in Numerical Example~\ref{sec:example_code}.
+All methods are run in the full-batch regime ($|\pazocal{I}_k| = 6,000$), ensuring that differences in convergence arise solely from the update rule rather than stochastic sampling effects.
+Step sizes are chosen to guarantee stable behavior: SGD and NAG use a small step size $\alpha_k = 10^{-4}$, whereas AdaGrad and Adam employ significantly larger values $\alpha_k = 10^{-2}$.
+Code snippet~\ref{lst:acc_grad} provides a prototypical implementation of the four optimizers used in this comparison.

 Figure~\ref{fig:adaptive_methodp_comparison} shows that standard SGD exhibits the slowest convergence.
 NAG and AdaGrad achieve faster progress during the initial phase, but both ultimately remain limited by the ill-conditioning.
-Adam, by contrast, displays the fastest overall convergence, illustrating how adaptive preconditioning can stabilise training while allowing the use of larger constant learning rates.
+Adam, by contrast, exhibits the fastest overall convergence, demonstrating that adaptive preconditioning can stabilize training while enabling the use of larger constant learning rates.

-Finally, we emphasise that optimal step size choices and the relative performance of these optimisers are problem-dependent and must be tuned in practice.
-Moreover, in deep-learning applications, methods that progress slowly or conservatively (such as SGD) may explore the landscape more thoroughly and often yield solutions with better generalisation performance.
-As a result, identifying the most suitable optimization method and tuning it appropriately continues to be one of the key practical challenges in ML workflows.
+We emphasize that optimal step size choices and the relative performance of these optimizers are problem-dependent and must be tuned in practice.
+Moreover, in deep-learning applications, methods that progress slowly or conservatively (such as SGD) may explore the landscape more thoroughly and often yield solutions with better generalization performance.
+As a result, identifying the most suitable optimization method and tuning it appropriately remains a key practical challenge in ML workflows.